Lorandil/Cross-Development-for-TinyJoypad/README.md

 ## What are the Remaining Differences?
-If the micro controllers are of comparable types like ATMEGA328 (Arduino Uno) or MEGA2560 (Arduino Mega 2560) or AVR32U4 (Arduino Leonardo), the only differences you might notice will be:
+If the micro controllers are of comparable types like ATMEGA328 (Arduino UNO) or MEGA2560 (Arduino Mega 2560) or AVR32U4 (Arduino Leonardo), the only differences you might notice will be:

 * The drawing of the image: Because the TinyJoypad has not enough RAM to render the output image in memory, the image is rendered while it is displayed.
 Depending on the speed of the calculations, this can be visible.
 The Adafruit library uses a RAM buffer for storing the rendered image.
-After rendering is complete, the image will be transfered in one piece, looking snappier.
+After rendering is complete, the image will be transferred in one piece, looking snappier.

 * The brightness of the OLED and the loudness of the beeper might be higher when using a 5V micro controller (due to the increased voltage).

 If your controller is much faster, you might see increased speed to the point, that your project (especially the controls) will begin to behave differently.
 You might counter that effect with `#ifdef` and `_delay_ms()`, but it's probably easier to stay with the above mentioned AVR chips.
+The Cortex M0+ of the Arduino Zero is considerably faster than the AVR chips on the other Arduinos, but still worked ok for me.
+You should just test regularly on the real ATtiny to avoid frustration :)

 ## You Said Something About Screenshots?